 Overview

-EEI represents investor-owned electric companies on industry finance and accounting issues, promoting sound business practices and regulatory policies and is leading efforts to ensure the financial well-being of the U.S. investor-owned electric companies and their investors while also representing the best interests of electric company customers
+EEI represents investor-owned electric companies on industry tax, finance, and accounting issues, promoting sound business practices and regulatory policies that ensure electric companies are well-positioned to deliver the safe, reliable, affordable, and resilient energy that customers need and expect.

 Key Facts